Warren County Conservation District

 7) Will be able to identify conservation vs. preservation and renewable resources.

-5th Grade - Drinking Water and Wastewater Treatment Enviroscape
+Drinking Water and Wastewater Treatment Enviroscape

 The students will learn about sources and treatment of the water they use, what happens to water after it flows down the drain, and the importance of conservation practices.
 The program takes approximately 40-50 minutes, but can be adjusted to fit your class period.